Skip to content

 Default: false

-Keep key color, remove everything else
+Keep the key color, remove everything else

 • Use the eyedropper to pick the exact screen color from the footage.